AEP Goal 3: Equitable access to higher education

 The majorities of these schools are in the North West Region of the state and are in low socio-economic areas, and in the University of New England Catchment area.
-Some of these schools are in very remote areas; we have traveled to other areas of the state when we have been invited to attend their events.
+Some of these schools are in very remote areas; we have travelled to other areas of the state when we have been invited to attend their events.
 We know that from liaising with community members and schools that the information and opportunities can be scare in these areas due to the remoteness and lack of resources.
 Since the funding cost of years ago for example (Croc Festival, Deadly Days, Vibe Alive just to name a few) many Universities and organisations don’t go to these places, we have noticed that the Oorala Aboriginal Centre is one of the only Aboriginal Units that go to career expo’s unless they are specifically for Aboriginal students.

-Due to the financial burdens on these schools and due to the distances between some of these remote communities traveling hundreds of kilometers to attend a career expo isn’t viable so once again they are not informed and they miss out.
+Due to the financial burdens on these schools and due to the distances between some of these remote communities traveling hundreds of kilometres to attend a career expo isn’t viable so once again they are not informed and they miss out.

 By traveling to these communities and schools throughout the year in some cases long distances it shows these communities and schools that we are committed to assisting them in their dreams for their futures and for the future of their communities.
 We need to encourage these communities that University is not out of their reach but with assistance and information being given to them they can succeed in their chosen fields.
 By providing the correct information about pathways, studying by distance and University degree’s then they can make the right decisions for themselves.
 By visiting these communities it’s about showing that we are here to assist and support the students and communities to make the right choices for them and that the opportunities are available.